 - preliminary engineering only (for applicants who have already undertaken a feasibility study independent of the IHRS) (Phase 1); or

-All grant funding will be provided in line with state aid rules.
+All grant funding was provided in line with state aid rules.

-This zip file contains the template checkpoint forms and application workbooks, example checkpoint forms and application workbooks, specific guidance, and templates of the Grant Offer Letter and Grant Funding Agreement that you will receive during the application process via our delivery partner.
+This zip file contains the application forms and workbooks, guidance, and Grant Offer Letter and Grant Funding Agreement templates.

 - companies in all industrial manufacturing sectors as set out in the Office of National Statistics (ONS) Standard Industrial Classification (SIC) codes 10 to 33